vSAN Max Design and Operational Guidance

 Preparing the vSAN Max cluster for its initial configuration.

-Even though a vSAN Max cluster does not host any user-created guest VMs, some vSphere configuration settings are necessary for proper functionality.
+Even though a vSAN Max cluster will typically not host any user-created guest VMs, some vSphere configuration settings are necessary for proper functionality.
 Prior to initiating any vSAN Max configuration workflow, please ensure the following:

-- Use vDS in cluster configuration.
-Ensure that virtual Distributed Switches (vDS) are used with all relevant VMkernel ports configured in the cluster. vDS functionality is available as a part of the vSAN Max license.
+• Use vDS in cluster configuration.
+Ensure that virtual Distributed Switches (vDS) are used with all relevant VMkernel ports configured in the cluster. vDS functionality is available as a part of vSphere.
 Recommendations on network configuration choices such as NIC teaming generally align with guidance provided for vSAN clusters.
 The vSAN Design Guide has a “Network Design Considerations” section that provides an overview of recommendations, with more extensive information provided in the vSAN Network Design Guide.

-- Ensure that DRS and HA are configured.
-These services are available as a part of the vSAN Max license.
+• Ensure that DRS and HA are configured.
+These services are available as a part of vSphere.

 Configure a new cluster for vSAN Max.